Odasnac/odasnac.github.io/content/en/posts/leadership-moving-others.md

 "Move" them in order to get them to move and act.
 "Move" them so that they gain a new perspective and can see new possibilities.
-"Move" them because emotions make things memorable and [[Contagious]].
+"Move" them because emotions make things memorable and contagious.

 Coming from a musician, from a conductor, it is really inspiring, because artists are about that, about "moving" people, about creating emotions that change perspectives and transform how audiences see the World.